10 FACTS ABOUT THE PANTHEON

 4. What is the Pantheon?
 Originally, it is believed to have been a pagan temple dedicated to all Roman gods.
 The name pantheon has Greek roots and means all (pan) gods (theos).
 However, some scholars disagree with this hypothesis.
 They claiming that its name is not necessarily proof of its activity.
 But of its size due to the sense of awe that the Pantheon still inspires on those who admire it from up close.

 5. In the year 608 AD, Emperor Phocas gave the Pantheon to Pope Boniface IV, who consecrated it as a church in honour of St Mary and the Martyrs.
 It is still officially a church but no longer a parish church.
-It can still be visited free of charge.
-However the Italian culture ministry has been in negotiations with the city’s diocesan authorities in an attempt to introduce an entry fee in early 2018.
+It can still be visited free of charge during weekdays, as in 2018 the Italian culture ministry negotiated with the city’s diocesan authorities to introduce an entry fee for weekends only, to combat the problem of tourists distracting worshippers during the Saturday and Sunday Mass.

 6. The dome has a circular hole at its centre called an oculus.
 So yes, this also means that it rains inside, which is not a problem due to the well-hidden drainage holes in the floor.
 What is most interesting about the open ceiling however is that on 21 April, on the celebration of Rome’s birthday, the midday sun shines through the oculus on to the Pantheon’s door.
 Also, to mark the annual Christian feast of Pentecost.
 A mediaeval ceremony revived in 1995 involves tens of thousands of rose petals being dropped through the oculus, symbolising the Holy Spirit’s descent to Earth.